gmorel/me/routes/blog/index.md

 - Mastering JSON Schema writing suffer from a long learning curve
 - Not so easy to debug
 - Some subtleties [allof](http://spacetelescope.github.io/understanding-json-schema/reference/combining.html#allof)
 - Don't forget to test the reciprocity.
-Just to make sure your schema is taking loaded.
-You can have surprise otherwise..
+Just to make sure your schema is loaded.
+You can have surprises otherwise..

 #### More